ardaemreucar/Lambda_Api_GW/README.md

 - Create Lambda Function
 - Trigger the Lambda Function  with S3 Bucket
 - Create a lambda function, that generates a random value and trigger it with API Gateway.

+###Lambda End API gateway are most common architecture to provide from public to backend connection###